5G accelerates network management challenges

 Superior network performance from an OSS that is kept highly available and always on from NMaaS.
 Get ENM applications that brings greater bang for buck based on time to resolution from intelligent network management (i.e. adding the capability to detect and relate faults, to route causes quicker plus automation where possible or rather more importantly where relevant and needed for key frequent tasks).

 And get a single point of operations for all the NW technologies (VNFs, PNFs and hybrids of both), including an abstraction of the 5G network resources that reduce complexity.
 Even via NMaaS the applications have a real time network sync, that always presents an exact and reliable image of the network.

 Time to market: NMaaS can deploy applications, software updates as needed and all with no network freeze or service interruption.
 And the latest software is always available to access, coupled with a model driven architecture that gives the flexibility for a more rapid change on the network layer.
 Again, back to the “no CAPEX investment, baby sitting or any internal red tape”.

 Want to know more about Ericsson NMaaS vision?
 Watch the video!

 Read more about the Network Management as a Service offering.

-For more information about Ericsson's OSS products, check out our Automated network operations.
+For more information about Ericsson's OSS products, check out our Network Automation.